Patchway

-Patchway is a town and civil parish in South Gloucestershire, England, situated 6 mi north-north west of central Bristol.
+Patchway is a town and civil parish in South Gloucestershire, England, situated 6 mi north-northwest of central Bristol.
 The town has become an overflow settlement for Bristol and is contiguous with Bristol's urban area, along with the nearby towns of Filton and Bradley Stoke.

 Patchway is twinned with Clermont l'Herault, France, and Gauting, Germany.
 It was established as a civil parish in 1953, becoming separate from the parish of nearby Almondsbury.

 Governance

 An electoral ward with the same name exists.
 This ward has a population taken at the 2011 census was 9,071.

 The town council is made up of 15 councillors and is elected every 4 years.
 The head of the council holds the title of town Mayor.
 The mayor, who is a councillor, is elected each year by the sitting councillors.
 The current mayor is Councillor Dayley Lawrence (Labour Party) and His deputy is Councillor Angela Morey (Labour Party).